 Indoor Water Use

-Although the Euler Science Complex does not use any innovative wastewater technologies, it did receive points for using approximately 40% less water than a standard building of its size and use.
+Although the Euler Science Complex does not use any innovative wastewater technologies, it did receive points including an Innovation in Design credit for using approximately 40% less water than a standard building of its size and use.
 This was achieved by using fixtures significantly more efficient than required by federal standards in the Energy Policy Act of 1992.
 For example, faucets are motion activated to improve hygiene and use 0.5 gallons per minute compared to the minimum requirement of 2.2 gallons per minute.

 Outdoor Water Use